Ohio teachers’ pension fund holds shares in failed bank - NewsBreak

 The failure of Silicon Valley Bank forced the federal government to take extraordinary steps to assure depositors that they would be able to access all of their money.
-Transportation issues hitting Southwestern City Schools
+Firefighters battle flames in Columbiana County house

 According to disclosures obtained by NBC 4, as of December, STRS owned 171,000 shares of SVB with a value of more than $39 million.